TuftsRT/guides/README.md

 ### Merging the Pull Request

-The pull request can be merged when all status checks pass.
+A manual review is not required when merging to the `develop` branch and the pull request can be merged when all automated status checks pass.
 Run the following to have this automatically happen.
 Manual intervention is needed when status checks fail and automatic fixes are not possible.
 Ask for help if needed.

 ```
 gh pr merge --auto
 ```

 The merging of the PR triggers a build and deployment of the development version of the website.
 Note that this could take several minutes.
-Once the updated website has been deployed, make sure to navigate to the [development version of the website][guides-dev-url] and sure all changes are reflected as expected.
+Once the updated website has been deployed, make sure to navigate to the [development version of the website][guides-dev-url] and ensure all changes are reflected as expected.

 ## Publishing Workflow

+The following workflow incorporates updates from the `develop` branch into the published website.
+This is automatically triggered every week (if updates are detected) but can be manually triggered as follows anytime when updates to the published site are needed.

 ### Preparing for Publishing